antelle/my-awesome-mac-apps/README.md

 ## Utilities

+Here are diverse apps without any specific audience.

 - [iStatMenus](https://bjango.com/mac/istatmenus/) – An advanced Mac system monitor for your menubar
 - [Bartender](https://www.macbartender.com) – Organize your menu bar icons
 - [The Unarchiver](https://macpaw.com/the-unarchiver) – Unpack any archive, in no time